low carb mexican stuffed peppers

 Stuff the Peppers

-Once the peppers are soft, and the filling is cooked, you’re ready to assemble the Low Carb Mexican Stuffed Peppers.
+Once the peppers are soft, and the filling is cooked, you’re ready to assemble them.

 - Drain Peppers: First, carefully remove the plastic from the dish of peppers.
 There will be steam trapped inside, and it’s easy to get burned by it.
 Then tilt the water out of the pepper dish, and flip them cut side up.